-What’s in a name?Posted on: 01 October 2010 by Allan McLachlan
+What’s in a name?Posted by Allan McLachlan

 Kids today are being blessed or cursed by their parents' idea of an individual name.
 Is it acceptable to call a boy Nebechudnezzar or a girl Ikea?
 Allan McLachlan shames the names.

 We stopped being appalled by the names that ‘celebrities’ foisted upon their offspring a long time ago.
 Brooklyn, Apple, Peaches, Pixie, Prince Michael, Prince Michael II aka Blanket, we’ve pretty much heard them all.
 In fact, did any of us bat an eye when Jamie Oliver named his new-born son Buddy Bear?